-- Manual Select an input manually and switching occurs whether a live signal is present on the input or not. - Auto Auto Switching selection is performed in either Last Connected or Priority policy.
+- Manual Select an input manually and switching occurs whether a live signal is present on the input or not. - Auto Auto Switching selection is performed according to either the Last Connected or the Priority policy.

-In Last Connected policy, if the signal on the current input is lost, SWT3-41-H automatically selects the last connected input.
+In Last Connected policy:

+- If a signal is plugged in this mode, SWT3-41-H will switch to it. - If the signal on the current input is lost, SWT3-41-H automatically selects the last connected input.

 The auto-switching delay depends on the configurable signal-lost timeout.